YanpengMei/review-of-C/Code/Function_list.md

 3. basisfun - basis function for B-Spline

-4. bspeval - evaluate B-Spline at parametric points(this will be the next)
+4. bspeval - evaluate B-Spline at parametric points

+5. bspderiv - B-Spline derivative(this will be the next)

 to be continued...